25. OF Michael Conforto

 18. OF/DH Jorge Soler

 You could have gotten 1000-to-1 odds back in 2016 on Jorge Soler being the most successful player from the World Series champion Chicago Cubs.
 He’s certainly looked a lot better than most of his former teammates — Kris Bryant, Anthony Rizzo, Javier Baez — in 2023.
-Outside of Giancarlo Stanton and Aaron Judge, there might not be anybody in the league who hits the ball consistently harder than Soler (just ask anybody that pitched for the Houston Astros in the 2021 World Series).
+Outside of Giancarlo Stanton and Aaron Judge, there might not be anybody in the league who hits the ball consistently harder than Soler (just ask anybody that pitched for the Houston Astros during the 2021 World Series).
 He can run hot and cold and his defense is abominable which will ultimately limit his earning value.
 But, teams will always pay a premium for legit power.
 The Brewers need as much thump as they can get.
 Adding Soler would be a boon.

 Prediction: Soler signs with the Brewers